-The ability to succinctly articulate your organization's level of maturity relative to each Category in a limited number of pages is in and of itself a measure of maturity.
-Likewise, because no Award is associated with Discovery and it is meant to be a learning opportunity, you are encouraged to use the Discovery process to understand and document both your strengths and your opportunities for improvement.
-Unlike the Recognition Program where an award application is based on where you are at the time, Discovery is intended to help your organization improve by prompting the documentation of and achieving consensus for what is needed in areas that may be less mature.
-Indeed, Discovery is intended to cause serious self-reflection within your organization based on core Baldrige Excellence Framework Criteria for Performance Excellence concepts.
+The ability to succinctly articulate your business's level of maturity relative to each Category in a limited number of pages is in and of itself a measure of maturity.
+Ones to Watch: Discovery is meant to be a learning opportunity so you are encouraged to use the process to understand and document both your strengths and your opportunities for improvement.
+It is also intended to help your organization improve by prompting the documentation of and achieving consensus for what is needed in areas that may be less mature.
+Indeed, the Ones to Watch: Discovery self-evaluation is intended to cause serious self-reflection within your organization based on core Baldrige Excellence Framework Criteria for Performance Excellence concepts.

-Also, when developing your Self-Assessment, remember you are preparing a response for a Virginia SPQA Examiner Team which will not be visiting your site or reviewing your website.
+Also, when developing your written Self-Assessment, remember you are preparing a response for a Virginia SPQA Examiner Team who will not be visiting your site or reviewing your website.
 The Team is solely dependent on your written Self-Assessment when evaluating your response to the Categories.
-Also, Examiners can only understand who you are and what is important to your organization if you create an accurate and thorough account of your organization by addressing all of the questions in the
+Also, Examiners can only understand who you are and what is important to your organization if you create an accurate and thorough account of your organization by addressing all of the questions in the Organizational Profile.

-Organizational Profile.
 Taking the time to document who you are, where you are, and where you think you should be will only enrich the feedback you receive.

-SPQA Mentor Role in the Discovery Self-Assessment
+SPQA Mentor Role during the Ones to Watch: Discovery Self-Assessment Phase

-The SPQA Mentor reinforces the Discovery Self-Assessment process and can help you better understand the template and how to complete it.
-The Mentor can also help your organization gain a better understanding of the Baldrige Excellence Framework and how the Criteria for Performance Excellence relate to the discussion areas in the template.
-The Mentor cannot act as a business consultant and will not assist with, or provide content suggestions for, writing your Discovery Self-Assessment.
-For clarification on the SPQA Mentor's role, please contact SPQA at programs.services@spqa-va.org.
+As stated above the SPQA Mentor reinforces your Ones to Watch training during the Self-Assessment process and can help you better understand the template and how to complete it.
+The Mentor can also help you gain a better understanding of the Malcolm Baldrige Excellence Framework and how the Criteria for Performance Excellence relate to the discussion areas in the template.
+During this phase of Ones to Watch, the Mentor cannot act as a business consultant and will not assist with, or provide content suggestions for, conducting and writing your Self-Assessment.